 If you're going to get just one Spanish course, this is my top recommendation.
 It gives you everything you need to get well-rounded Spanish skills, and it offers tremendously good value for money compared to other courses and software out there.

 Amazing value for the price.
 You get an audio course as well as a grammar course so you don't need to buy them separately.
 One-off purchase (no subscription fees) and free updates for life.
 Friendly community.
 Works on PC/Mac, plus a separate app for iOS and Android.
-Free trial.
+Free trial (no credit card required).

 Only available online.
 (Digital download and physical versions with free international shipping available.)
 Not as polished-looking as Fluenz.

-If Rocket Spanish doesn't tickle your fancy, Fluenz comes in a close second.
+If neither Rocket Spanish nor Hotel Borbollón tickle your fancy, Fluenz is another solid option.

 It also does an excellent job of blending grammar and interactivity so that you actually learn how Spanish works.
 (Compared to courses like Rosetta Stone which don't teach the actual mechanics of the language — Fluenz seems to have a bit of a vendetta against Rosetta, if you look at their sales material.
 Reeow!
 Claws out!)